🛡️ RISK BADGE: 🚑 DISASTER RECOVERY

 💡 Executive FAQ

-- Q: How often should we test backups?
+- Question: How often should we test backups?

-- A: A backup that hasn't been tested (restored) is just a hope.
-Test quarterly.
+- Answer: A backup that hasn't been successfully restored is only a hope.
+Test your restoration protocol quarterly.